frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 > Where:
 >
 > - `Capture`: Specifies which variables from the surrounding scope can be used inside the lambda.
 Variables can be captured by value `[=]` or by reference `[&]`.
 You can also specify individual variables, such as `[x]` or `[&x]`, to capture them by value or reference, respectively.
->   `Parameters`: The input parameters for the lambda function, similar to function arguments.
+> - `Parameters`: The input parameters for the lambda function, similar to function arguments.
->   `Return Type`: Optional in most cases, as C++ can infer the return type automatically.
+> - `Return Type`: Optional in most cases, as C++ can infer the return type automatically.
 However, if the return type is ambiguous or complex, it can be specified explicitly using `-> return_type`.
 > - `Body`: The actual code to be executed when the lambda is called.
 >
 > C++20 brought new powers to lambdas.
-Now, they work in **immediate functions** with `consteval`, running faster at compile-time.
-Lambdas can be default-constructed without capturing anything.
-They can also use **template parameters**, making them more flexible and generic.
+Now, they can be used in immediate functions, which are functions marked with `consteval` that must be evaluated entirely at compile-time.
+This makes the code faster by catching errors early and optimizing performance.
+Lambdas can also be default-constructed without capturing anything, meaning they don’t rely on external variables.
+Additionally, they support template parameters, allowing lambdas to work with different data types, making them more flexible and generic.
 Let’s see some examples.
 >
 > Example 1: Basic Lambda Function: A simple example of a lambda function that sums two numbers:
 >